subrotosingha4/machine_learning_projects/stock market prediction/README.md

 Predicting stock price using historical stock data.

 ## Requirements
-To install the flask app, you need:
+To run the project, you need:
 - python3
 - python packages in the requirements.txt file